Access control

 These settings allow you to control who can view and edit a specific resource object.
 You can access these controls via the project's access control settings.

-By default, new resources are set to "Edit" access.
+By default, new resources are set to "Editor" access.
 Users with appropriate permissions can modify this default and set specific permissions for members and roles.

-Resource creators and project admins can always view and edit resources, as well as manage their access controls.
-Only creators and project admins can manage access controls for a resource object.
+Resource creators, project admins, and users with "Manager" access can always view and edit resources, as well as manage their access controls.

 You cannot set resource-level access controls for project admins, as they always have full access.